Johan Sundkvist

 Johan Adolf Sundkvist (22 June 1889 – 16 December 1977) was a Swedish long-distance runner who competed in the 1912 Summer Olympics.
 He finished tenth in the individual cross country competition.
-This was the fifth best Swedish result, so he was not awarded with a medal in the team cross country competition, where only the best three were honored.
+This was the fifth-best Swedish result, so he was not awarded a medal in the team cross country competition, where only the best three were honoured.
 The course was rather hilly and ca. 12 km long; it was not made known to competitors before the race.